I am Professor of University Science Education at the Department of Teaching and Learning.

-I have supervised several PhD students to completion and I am currently the main supervisor for a PhD student in University Astronomy Education iin Stockholm and another in University Physics Education Research in Uppsala.
+I have supervised several PhD students to completion over the years and I am currently the main supervisor for a paired PhD student in University Astronomy Education in Stockholm and another in University Physics Education Research in Uppsala.

-My teaching consists of courses for university science lecturers and PhD students in Physics.
+My teaching consists of courses for university science lecturers and PhD supervisors.

 I urval från Stockholms universitets publikationsdatabas

 A Fragmented Training Environment

 2020.
 Johanna Larsson (et al.).
 Research in science education 50 (6), 2559-2585Artikel

 This article reports the results of an empirical study exploring the discourses of physics teacher educators.
 We ask how the expressed understandings of a physics teacher education programme in the talk of teacher educators potentially support the identity construction of new teachers.
 Nine teacher educators from different sections of a physics teacher programme in Sweden were interviewed.
 The concept of discourse models was used to operationalise how the discourses of the teacher education programme potentially enable the performance of different physics teacher identities.
 The analysis resulted in the construction of four discourse models that could be seen to be both enabling and limiting the kinds of identity performances trainee physics teachers can enact.
 Knowledge of the models thus potentially empowers trainee physics teachers to understand the different goals of their educational programme and from there make informed choices about their own particular approach to becoming a professional physics teacher.
 We also suggest that for teacher educators, knowledge of the discourse models could facilitate making conscious, informed decisions about their own teaching practice.

 2020.
 John Airey.
 International Journal of Bilingual Education and Bilingualism 23 (3), 340-346Artikel